-Additionally, certain existing holders of our common stock, or their transferees, will have rights, subject to specified conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
-If we were to register the resale of these shares, they could be freely sold in the public market.
-If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could be adversely affected.
+Additionally, certain holders of our common stock may negotiate to obtain rights, subject to specified conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other stockholders.
+If we were to register the resale of such shares, they could be freely sold in the public market.
+If such additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could be adversely affected.